TranPhucVinh/C/Kernel/README.md

 To implement an entry to procfs as procfs entry, check [procfs entry document](procfs%20entry.md).

+To implement an entry to sysfs as sysfs entry, check [sysfs entry document](sysfs%20entry.md).

 # Character device

 For communication between userspace and kernel space through a device file, we need to create a chracter device.